SIMOLANT 09/2024

 d Radius of the trial displacement (MC only), in the units of Lh=L/2.

-dV Max. trial relative volume change in MC NPT.
+dV Maximal trial relative volume change in MC NPT.

 P Pressure (parameter of a NPT simulation)